You’ve got an Admissions Strategy.

 I spent 20 years inside college enrollment management, including eleven years at Barnard College, where I served as Dean of Enrollment Management, and five years at NYU.
 I built financial aid budgets.
 I sat on the scholarship committees.
 I know what strategies schools are using when they send out an offer, and I'm going to teach you how the system works so you can make better decisions before your student applies.

-The course is structured around the path you're already walking with your student: Search, Apply, Decide.
+I built the College Financial Fit Framework™ to teach you how the system works, structured around the path you're already walking with your student:

 What You’ll Learn Inside the College Financial Fit Framework